 The Infrastructure as Code model involves the deployment of DevOps tools that allow us to keep all the aforementioned segments stored as code, and then – with the help of automation tools – move and maintain entire infrastructures in the cloud.
-This code therefore becomes a detailed documentation of the infrastructure.
+This code, therefore, becomes detailed documentation of the infrastructure.

 These events cover the following:

 - What happens during the development stage